cecoulombe/social_media_app/README.md

       * Creates a new user.
 Requires a JSON payload with user content.
 Hashes the password before inserting it into the database
   3. GET /users/{id}
       * Fetches a single user by its ID, retutning all fields except the password
+- Auth
+  1. POST /login
+      * Verifies the attempted username and password and generates a JWT token on a successful attempt, granting the user access.
+- Like
+  1. POST /like
+      * Allows the user to add a like to a post they have not previously liked or to remove a like from a post they have already liked.

 ---